mkrostewitz/krostewitz.com/README.md

 ## Admin authentication

 The admin area is available at `/admin`.
-It uses the MongoDB `users` collection for the admin user, MongoDB collections for auth challenges and sessions, Apple/iCloud SMTP for email codes and magic links, and an HTTP-only signed session cookie.
+It uses the MongoDB `users` collection for the admin user, MongoDB collections for auth challenges and sessions, optional Apple/iCloud SMTP for email codes and magic links, optional LinkedIn OAuth for admin sign-in, and an HTTP-only signed session cookie.

 Required environment for any admin sign-in:

 - `AUTH_SECRET` with at least 32 characters
 - `MONGO_DB_URI`, `MONGO_DB_NAME`, `MONGO_DB_USER`, `MONGO_DB_PASSWORD`
-- `APPLE_MAIL_USER`, `APPLE_MAIL_APP_PASSWORD`

 Store the admin user in MongoDB's `users` collection: